qcda1/MagAGS/README.md

 - Set the **Set Gen Run Temp Start** to **Ext Input**.
 - Set the **Set Gen Run Temp Time** ro **0.5h**.
 0,5h is the minimum.
-- Set the **Ctrl 03 Gen Control** menu is set to **AUTO** This confirm the AGS will be triggered by the ME-PT2 connector and the generator will run for 0.5h.
+- Set the **Ctrl 03 Gen Control** menu is set to **AUTO**

+This confirm the AGS will be triggered by the ME-PT2 connector and the generator will run for 0.5h.
 The ME-AGS expect a momentary type switching or a maintain type switching.
 Refer to the user manual excerpts below for the explanations about how the mE-AGS handle the generator operation for the two switching types.
 Note also that the 'Set Gen Run Temp Time' parameter has a 0,5h increment.

-> In my case, I have a battery bank of 20kWh and my Magnum inverter/charger will charge at a maximum of 3kW.
+#### In my case, I have a battery bank of 20kWh and my Magnum inverter/charger will charge at a maximum of 3kW.
 This mean that one run of 0,5h at full power will provide 1,5kWh or 7,5%.
 I'm planning to automatically run the generator if the SOC reaches 5% when present and 20% when absent.
 This should bring up the SOC to 12,5% when present and 27,5% when absent.
 The reason for the 20% when absent is to give me some time to react and drive to the cottage if the generator fall in a fault knowing consumption is approx 2,5% per day whe absent.
+#### My first test showed that shorting momentarily the ME-PT2 wires for a few seconds, the generator started but to my surprise, ran for approx two minutes instead of the 0,5h minimum setting.
+This does not correspond to the technical description in the manual.
+Parameter checks and few other tests were performed to confirm the behavior.
+A test was then performed by keeping the wires shorted for 10 minutes. the generator ran for that time and stopped when the wires were disconnected.
+The programming was asjusted accordingly.

 As a reference, here is an excerpt of the [ME-AGS-N manual](Excerpt%20ME-AGS-N%20manual.md) and the [ME-PT2 Instruction Sheet](ME-PT2%20Instruction%20Sheet.md)